AbhishekMankame/CPP_tutorial/Learning/two pointers and sliding window/sliding_window.md

     - Maximum / minimum / count in a contiguous range
     - Longes / shortest window satisfying a condition ✅ Problems with words like "contiguous", "window", or "subarray"

+### 🧠 TL;DR:
+- Sliding Window is about reusing work instead of recalculating
+- Comes in fixed and variable flavors
+- Speends you from O(n^2) ➡️ O(n)
+- Use it when you're working with ranges, substrings, or subarrays
+- Saves time, boosts interviews, and makes your code looks chef's kiss 💋👨‍🍳